bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 $$ \newcommand{\MDA}{\text{MDA}} $$

 There appear to be three main roles in an engineering process:
 * Model creation tools, like CAD systems, that generate output like parts, assemblies, and manufacturing deliverables.
-We can model CAD as a function from parameters $$\parameters$$$ to CAD designs or "shapes" $$\Shape$$$, $$\CAD\!: \parameters \mapsto \Shape$$.
+We can model CAD as a function from parameters $$\parameters$$ to CAD designs or "shapes" $$\Shape$$, $$\CAD\!: \parameters \mapsto \Shape$$.
 We'll focus on simple dimensional and angular parameters as in parametric CAD, but other parameter types include the feature recipe, explicit positions of mesh vertices, density values on a voxel model, material selection, etc.
 * Engineering (CAE) tools that measure various finesses $$\fitness$$ of CAD designs, such as mass properties, testing mechanical and other physical properties, cost, environmental impact, and aesthetics.
 We can model engineering software as $$\CAE\!: \Shape \mapsto \fitness$$,
 * Finally, there is a designer interested in producing optimal designs by tuning the parameters to optimize fitness.  $$\MDA\!: \parameters \mapsto \fitness$$